Events

 In a talk titled "Undiscerning Mirrors," X. A. Li will discuss the aesthetic possibilities of deep neural networks given both their architectural constraints and societal context.
 How can artists approach machine learning systems critically and inventively, beyond assuming the functional paradigms established by scientists and tech companies?
 The talk will be followed by a performance of paired video and sound pieces Instruction and Ecstasies, exploring the dogma of self-optimization amplified, embodied, and refracted by algorithms.

-Q+A with the Artists (Watch Here)
+Q+A with the Series I Artists // [Watch Here]

 March 30, 2024